informalsystems/quint/doc/repl.md

 >>>
 ```

-You can type `.help` and then press `<ENTER>` to see the house rules.
+You can type `.help` and then press `<ENTER>` for supported REPL commands.

 ## 3. Evaluating expressions

-The most basic thing we can do in REPL is to enter an expression and get the
+The core interaction with a REPL is to enter an expression and get back the
 result of its evaluation.
 Like this:

 ```sh